logo

 One foster carer explained the benefits of fostering siblings:

 “Fostering siblings has been an amazing experience for us.
 We are both from large families ourselves and so realise the importance of family.
-We would not have it any other way now, yes sometimes they clash but what siblings don’t, we just manage the situations and encourage positive relationships with each other.”
+We would not have it any other way now.
+Yes, sometimes they clash, but what siblings don’t?
+We just manage the situations and encourage positive relationships with each other.”

 • Helping children to settle into their foster placements much quicker